Teekyu: Anime

 Announcement of an anime adaptation of Teekyu came in August 2012, alongside the release of the first tankobon.
 The announcement came five months after the manga was first published, the fastest manga-release-to-anime-announcement time that Earth Star Entertainment has ever had.
 Each episode of the anime is about 2 minutes long, so characters speak and actions are performed at a very quick pace, with shortcuts used to save time on animation sometimes.
 Shin Itagaki is the director and writer for each season.

 The series has had nine seasons so far.
 The first season aired between October 7 and December 23, 2012, the second one between July 7 and September 22, 2013, and the third one between October 6 and December 22, 2013.
-The fourth season aired from April 6, 2015 to June 22, 2015.
+The fourth season aired from April 6, 2015, to June 22, 2015.
 The fifth season began airing on July 6, 2015.
-The sixth season aired from October 5, 2015 to December 21, 2015.
-The seventh season ran from January 12, 2016 to March 29, 2016.
-The eight season ran from on October 5, 2016 to December 21, 2016.
+The sixth season aired from October 5, 2015, to December 21, 2015.
+The seventh season ran from January 12, 2016, to March 29, 2016.
+The eighth season ran from on October 5, 2016, to December 21, 2016.
 The ninth season aired from July to September 2017.

-Takamiya Nasuno Desu! received a 12-episode adaptation, and aired on the same days as the fourth season of Teekyu, from April 6, 2015 to June 22, 2015.
+Takamiya Nasuno Desu! received a 12-episode adaptation, and aired on the same days as the fourth season of Teekyu, from April 6, 2015, to June 22, 2015.
 Like Teekyu, each episode is two minutes in length, and character speech and actions are performed at a quick pace.
 Shin Itagaki is also the director and writer for this series.

-Usakame received a 12-episode adaptation from April 11, 2016 to June 27, 2016.
+Usakame received a 12-episode adaptation from April 11, 2016, to June 27, 2016.

 Stage play

 There was a stage play adaptation of Teekyu called "Butai-ban Teekyu Senpai to Meguriau Jikantachi" (舞台版てーきゅう ～先輩とめぐりあう時間たち～) ("Stage Play Edition Teekyu: The Times to Come Across with Senpai"), about a musical being put on by the tennis club members during their high school's Culture Festival.
 The play was performed at Japan Newart College Omori Campus Theater in Tokyo, Japan, from July 29 and August 2, 2015.